DiggerDwarf/DiggerDwarf/README.md

 ### Current focus :
+I'm currently learning the Win32 and OpenGL APIs and putting it into practice to make my own <a href="https://github.com/DiggerDwarf/window">windowing + rendering library</a> with (hopefully) 0 dependencies.\
+So far i've only used GLEW to load OpenGL functions, but that can be removed later without too much trouble (or at least I hope so...)\

+### Other projects :
-Alright so rn i'm doing a particle simulation for fluid dynamics (sounds fancy but really i don't know what i'm doing)\
+Alright so my previous focus was coding a particle simulation for fluid dynamics (sounds fancy but really i don't know what i'm doing)\
-And ughhhh just for that i coded a small pseudo-library to handle OpenGL and compute shaders (damn SFML for\
-not doing it `:sad_face:`)\
 So umm all of that is in <a href=https://github.com/DiggerDwarf/particles>`particles`</a>

-### Other projects :
 Also I coded my own little 3D render engine in C++, and i'm kind of proud of it !!\
 You can check it out in my <a href=https://github.com/DiggerDwarf/Model-Rendering>`Model-Rendering`</a> repository ! *Or not... if you despise me that much...*